arshavirmirzakhani/lambda/README.md

 # this program is in development !

 ## examples
-this is an example the following formula has been simulated
+this is an example ofthe following formula has been simulated

 $$
 AB = |\sqrt{[x_{2}-x_{1}]^{2}+[y_{2}-y_{1}]^{2}}|